Vecchia Gaussian Processes: on probabilistic and statistical properties: Proof of the lemmas and theorems in Section and

-For all $j\in\mathbb{N}$, let us denote by $E_j = G_j - P_j$ the difference between Gaussian and polynomial interpolation at layer $j$.
-By Condition \ref{cond:norming}, for all $X_i\in\N_j$, $X_i$ and its parent set is included in a cube $\C$ with side length no greater than $c_L\gamma^{-j}$, which can be regarded as rescaling the unit cube $[0,1]^d$ with the rescaling parameter $c_L\gamma^{-j}$.
-Combining this with Lemma \ref{lem:GP flat}, we have
+For all $j\in\mathbb{N}$, let us denote by $E_j = G_j - P_j$ the difference between Gaussian and polynomial interpolation operators at layer $j$, with its supreme operator normed defined in the same way as $P_j$ in Section \ref{sec:rec:inter}.
+By Condition \ref{cond:norming}, for every $X_i\in\N_j$, the point $X_i$ together with its parent set is included in a cube $\C$, whose side length is at most $c_L\gamma^{-j}$.
+This configuration can be viewed as a rescaled version of the unit cube $[0,1]^d$ with scaling parameter $c_L\gamma^{-j}$.
+Combining this observation with Lemma \ref{lem:GP flat}, we obtain

-The key idea is to show that the operator $E_j$ tends to zero exponentially fast, which implies that $\sum_{j=1}^{\infty}\|E_j\|_\infty$ is finite.
-Then we express the recursive Gaussian interpolation operator with the help of the polynomial interpolation operator and the error term.
-The previously discussed summability will allow us to control the terms in the upper bound.
+The key idea is to show that the operator $E_j$ decays exponentially fast to zero as $j\rightarrow\infty$, which in particular implies that $\sum_{j=1}^{\infty}\|E_j\|<\infty$.
+With this summability at hand, we express the recursive Gaussian interpolation operator in terms of the polynomial interpolation operator together with the accumulated error contribution $E_j$.
+The finiteness of the series $\sum_{j=1}^{\infty}\|E_j\|$ will then allow us to control all error terms in the upper bound.

-Let $\alpha^* = \min\{2(\alpha-\underline{\alpha}), 1\}$ and note that $\|E_j\|_\infty\lesssim\gamma^{-\alpha^* j}$.
+Let $\alpha^* = \min\{2(\alpha-\underline{\alpha}), 1\}$ and note that $\|E_j\|\lesssim\gamma^{-\alpha^* j}$.
 For $j=j_1$, write

 with $a_{j_1}=1$, $a_{j_1+1}=\gamma^{-j_1\alpha^*}$, $H_{j_1}=I$(identity operator) and